 And it is, oh, it is.

-I had a whole mess of yellow squash left over from our Pennsylvania adventure, and instead of making more squash bread (which is delicious, by the way), I thought I’d try instead to make a squash cake.
+I had a whole mess of yellow squash left over from our Pennsylvania adventure, and instead of making more squash bread (which is delicious, by the way), I thought I’d try instead to make a vegan squash cake.
 A rectangular one, with a goeey, glaze-like icing of pineapple buttercream.

-The cake itself is moist, dense, and tender.
+The squash cake itself is moist, dense, and tender.
 The squash flecks it with pale, yellow tendrils, and the icing has these tasty little bits of pineapple in it that will make your tastebuds dance.
 The coconut oil gives the whole thing a certain je ne sais quoi without being even slightly obvious.